3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 CREATE FOREIGN TABLE main_shard1 (CHECK (group_id = 'P1'))INHERITS (main) SERVER shard1;
 CREATE FOREIGN TABLE main_shard2 (CHECK (group_id = 'P2'))INHERITS (main) SERVER shard2;
 ```

+As you may appreciate, we are combining inheritance, constraint checks and foreign data wrappers
+for avoiding queries to remote tables that do not match the filter.

 {% if page.comments %}